Imtiyaj25/Imtiyaj25/README.md

-- 👋 Hi, I’m Imtiyaj
+- 👋 Hi, I’m Imtiyaj Sayyad
 - 👀 I’m interested in learning new things everyday

 &nbsp;**Languages and tools:**